SDSU-VR-Club/Galaxy-Gazer/README.md

 April 25 launch

 # Project part 1
-This part is focused on having students determine which star is closest to others while moving
+This part is focused on having students determine which star is closest to others while moving to look at the perspective movement of the stars.
+Task list for part 1:
+stop star flares from rotating when the camera moves. spawn the constellations in front of the player at eye level increase collider size on stars as they get further away arrange constellations sequentially tilt the skybox to the correct angle.

+# Project part 2
+This part is focused on showing the ellipse like movement of stars viewed from earth to determine their distance from the player

+Task list for part 2:
+create the elliptical motion of the stars create a protractor tool that can measure the angle between to points on a stars ellipse add player ability to turn star trails on and off make the stars in the scene equal